geodynamics/Rayleigh/doc/source/User_Guide/devel_environment.rst

 .. code-block:: bash

    cd docker
-   docker build -t geodynamics/rayleigh-buildenv-bionic:latest rayleigh-buildenv-bionic
+   docker build -t geodynamics/rayleigh-devel-bionic:latest rayleigh-devel-bionic

 You can check the newly built container is there using this command.